Every process begins with a decision.

-Luckily, once we provide that missing sound to your hearing system with hearing aids, it can begin to use the information again.
+Luckily, once we provide that missing sound to your hearing system with hearing aids, your brain can begin to use the information again.
 Brain plasticity means you can relearn and rewire.
-Just like when we start on a new exercise program, when we get hearing aids, we need to start slowly and rebuild our “hearing muscles”.
+Just like when we start on a new exercise program; when we get hearing aids, we need to start slowly and rebuild our “hearing muscles”.
 As long as it hasn’t been too long and your hearing loss is not too severe, your brain plasticity will mean you will relearn to process the sounds you have been missing and usually, we can get most of your hearing functionality back.

 It can be hard work at the beginning as you adjust to hearing again.

 Luckily, hearing aids now have an excellent sound quality, and you will adjust very quickly as long as you wear them all the time and get used to hearing again.
 Within half an hour, sounds that seemed strange or new when you first put on the hearing aids will begin to normalise.

 The key to real success with hearing aids is continual use.
 You must be ready in yourself to get hearing aids, so you embrace the process for maximum benefit.
 We want to create a new normal – Normal to hear.

 To create a new normal, we are going to ask you to wear your hearing aids as much as you can, from the time you wake up in the morning until you go to bed at night.
 At first, you may find it tiring.
 Your brain will have to work hard to process the extra sound that it had forgotten about over the last few years.
 By the end of the first two weeks, you should be at the point where you can wear your hearing aids all day every day.
 By the time you finalise your hearing aids, it will feel normal for you to hear.

 Helping you adjust – moving from comfort to clarity